microsoft/pxt-adafruit/docs/lessons/charting/quiz-answers.md

 led.plotBarGraph(input.acceleration(Dimension.X), 0)
 ```

-## 3. After vigarously moving the micro:bit from side to side along the "x" axis for a sufficient amount of time,insert the Excel graph for displaying a line chart used to display trends over time.
+## 3. After vigarously moving the @boardname@ from side to side along the "x" axis for a sufficient amount of time,insert the Excel graph for displaying a line chart used to display trends over time.

 <br/>